 A graduate degree is an investment in your future, and we want to equip you to succeed.• As a graduate student at Carson-Newman you’ll receive a program tailored to support and meet the needs of busy healthcare professionals.• A proven program with high evaluation scores, equipping you to take the next step in your career.• Doctoral students enrolled in at least 4.5 credit hours qualify to federal financial aid, up to $20,500 per year!

-Our no interest payment plans help reduce up-front costs.
+Our no-interest payment plans help reduce up-front costs.
 Enrolling in a payment plan allows you to make monthly payments on your direct charges instead of paying your full balance before classes start.

 The DNP will be delivered over 5 semesters (Fall, Spring, Summer).
 Course will be offered on a rotational schedule with admission available each semester.

-On-campus seminar introducing students to Carson-Newman, the Department of Nursing, the history of and current issues surrounding the DNP, and DNP program requirements and expectations.
+An on-campus seminar introducing students to Carson-Newman, the Department of Nursing, the history of and current issues surrounding the DNP, and DNP program requirements and expectations.